jingchma/jingchma.github.io/_pages/about.md

 She currently works on the aging impact and environmental benefits of thermal preconditioning in winter condition supervised by [Prof. Anna Stefanopoulou](http://www-personal.umich.edu/~annastef/) in the [Battery Control Group](https://batterycontrolgroup.engin.umich.edu/home).

-She has strong background in control theory and battery modeling and state estimation knowledge.
-She did some hands-on work on battery management system, GHG emissions calculation and UAV control.
+She has strong background in control theory and battery management knowledge.
+She did some hands-on work on battery modeling and state estimation, GHG emissions calculation and UAV control.
 She also has experience in typical machine learning algorithms.

 She has good programing skill of Matlab/Simulink, C, Python, and statistical analysis software Stata.